Find Trade Colleges

 73% Freshmen Loans

-There are 463 students at PMI Colorado Springs in total, 463 are full-time undergraduates.
+The total student population at Pima Medical Institute - Colorado Springs is 463, which includes 463 full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

 73% of PMI Colorado Springs students take out loans to afford college costs.
-The typical student loan amount is $7,048 a year.
-PMI Colorado Springs has a 1.9% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $7,048 a year.
+The school reports a student loan default rate of 1.9% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from PMI Colorado Springs is $34,052.